PaPJoIN/unsupervised-learning-customer-segmentation/README.md

 # Customer segmentation using K-Means Clustering
-This project goal was to leverage clustering algorithms to group customers based on their purchasing behaviour and business value, thereby enabling targeted marketing, personalised offers, and improved customer experience.
+This project aimed to leverage clustering algorithms to group customers based on their purchasing behaviour and business value, thereby enabling targeted marketing, personalised offers, and improved customer experience.

 ## 🟩 Data
 The data was provided by an E-commerce company with a global customer base spanning across 47 countries and 5 continents.